SharpFFu/CauCoT/README.md

 ### CoT Errors

-​	All the contents of the EdmondFU/Causal-Reasoning-Bench_CRBench dataset, where the files with the suffix _f are aesthetic data files and are only for viewing.
+​	All the contents of CRBench dataset, where the files with the suffix _f are aesthetic data files and are only for viewing.

 ### Refined CoT